nirvannar/Recommendations_with_IBM/README.md

 [A Medium blog](https://medium.com/@nirvannsramp/intrepid-explosive-voyages-77f23e47e24e?source=friends_link&sk=b97c94187c9f435b0b955aa12acc408d) was created using the results.

 ## Licensing, Authors, and Acknowledgements<a name="Licensing,-Authors,-and-Acknowledgements"></a>
-The data was downloaded from the Smithsonian Institution Global Volcanism Program.
-Stack Overflow, Kaggle, Medium and Github were consulted for syntax references.
+The data was available from the IBM Watson.
+Stack Overflow, Kaggle, Medium and Github, codegrepper, geeksforgeeks were consulted for syntax references.
-The Volcano marker used in the Folium map was created by Joris Hoogendoorn from the Noun Project